Shigellae are Gram-negative, non-motile, non-spore-forming, rod-shaped highly infectious bacteria of the Enterobacteriaceae family.

 - S. dysenteriae type 1 causes the most severe disease and is responsible for cases in which hemolytic uremic syndrome (HUS) develops.

 - S. sonnei produces the mildest form of shigellosis; usually watery diarrhea.

 - S. flexneri and S. boydii infections can be either mild or severe.

-Routes of transmission: Humans are the only host of Shigella.
+Humans are the only host of Shigella.
 Fecal-oral route is the primary means of human-to-human transmission.
-With regard to foods, contamination is often due to an infected food handler with poor personal hygiene.
+The five “Fs” of disease transmission are:

-Pathogenesis: Some strains of Shigella produce enterotoxins and Shiga toxin.
+Some strains of Shigella produce enterotoxins and Shiga toxin.
 Shigella species are tolerant to low pH and are able to transit the harsh environment of the stomach.
 Pathogenic mechanism of shigellosis is complex and involves: